swcarpentry/modern-scientific-authoring/design.md

 *   If the document lives in a version control system (GitHub), it provides good support for finding and merging differences resulting from concurrent changes.

+But we need to go further.
+If people adopt open review and comment on each other's work on blogs and via Twitter, the under-represented (e.g., women and some minorities) may be discouraged from taking part (as has happened with open source).
+Any discussion of how to use the web for scientific publishing *must* include discussion of how it can be mis-used, and what we can do about it.
+FIXME: translate this into a lesson.

 ## Stage 1 - Desired Results

 ### Goals